department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/conversation-guide.md

 ## (if time) Post-Task Interview - 5 minutes
 *Type into #feedback-backchannel: "Any questions you want me to ask?"*
-- What do you *like* about what you've seen today?
+- What did you *like* about what you've seen today?
-- What do you *dislike* about what you've seen today?
+- What did you *dislike* about what you've seen today?
 - What would you like to *change* about what you've seen today?
 - Is there anything else that we haven't talked about that you think I should know?